oriozc/oriozc/README.md

 <h2 align="center">More experience</h2>
 <h5 align="left">- Have an understanding of networks, operating systems, cryptography and more.</h5>
-<h5 align="left">- Have experience with common attacks and vulnerabilities such as SYN flood, MITM, DoS, Bruteforce, Dictionary attack, Ransomware, Deauthentication attack, ARP spoofing, SQL injection, XSS, Buffer overflow, Shellshock, Heartbleed.</h5>

 <h5 align="left">- Experience with linux and with variety of tools such as:</h5>
 <h5 align="left">Metasploit , Nmap , Wireshark , Burpsuite , Hydra , Nikto , John the ripper etc.</h5>

-<h5 align="left">- Have an understanding of programming concepts such as OOP, data structures, multithreading etc.</h5>
+<h5 align="left">- Have an understanding of programming concepts such as OOP, data structures, design patterns, multithreading etc.</h5>

 <hr/>
 <div align="center">